 The Compensation Committee targets base salaries around the 50th percentile of a composite index of data from our peer group and the Radford Global Technology Survey.
 In addition, when the Compensation Committee annually considers executive base salaries, it takes into account each executive's role and level of responsibility.

-For fiscal 2015, effective October 1, 2014, we increased the base salaries for each of our named executive officers by 3%.
 For fiscal 2016, effective, October 1, 2015, we increased the base salaries for each of our named executive officers by 3%.
 These increases were consistent with market conditions.